yuanyue-liu-group/EDI/README.md

 # EDI: Electron-Defect Interaction

-A Quantum ESPRESSO plugin for computing electron-defect scattering matrix elements and carrier transport properties from first principles.
+A Quantum ESPRESSO plugin for computing electron-defect scattering matrix elements and related quantities (e.g. carrier mobility) from first principles.

 EDI uses the supercell approach to extract defect perturbation potentials, Wannier interpolation to evaluate matrix elements on arbitrarily fine k-grids, and the Boltzmann transport equation (BTE) to compute defect-limited carrier mobility in both 2D and 3D materials.